 - Tell me something “good” that happened during the day.

 - Tell me something “bad” that happened during the day.

-We also vary the questions slightly:
+You can also vary the questions slightly:

 - Tell me your favorite part of the day.